Available student project - Exciton polaritons in 2D atomically thin materials

 - Materials Science and Engineering

 Schematics of a solid-state microcavity with a TMD layer hosting excition polaritons.
 Distributed Bragg reflectors ensure strong exciton-photon coupling.

-Atomically thin transition metal dichalcogenides (TMDs) represent a perfect 2D "flatland" platform for creating excitons with large binding energies and coupling them to light.
-Strong coupling to light and formation of exciton polaritons in open and monolithic microcavities has been very recently reported by several groups around the world.
+Atomically thin transition metal dichalcogenides (TMDs) represent a perfect 2D "flatland" platform for creating excitons with large binding energies and coupling them to light in optical microcavities.
 This project aims to design, fabricate, and spectroscopically interrogate TMD-based microcavities and progress towards Bose-Einstein condensation of exciton polaritons in these structures.
 The excitement in the field comes from the possibility to observe dissipationless (superfluid) exciton-polariton transport at room temperature using the new 2D material platform.